Termites cause billions of dollars in property damage annually, making them the single most expensive pest to deal with in Maryland.

 7. Diatomaceous Earth

-For the most part, DIY termite treatment methods are fairly ineffective unless left up to the hands of a professional.
+For the most part, DIY termite treatment methods are fairly ineffective unless left in the hands of a professional.
 Instead, homeowners can take control of an infestation by preventing termites in the first place.

 How to Prevent Termites from Returning